Join AngiesList.com Today!

 Getting Out Blood Stains

-These are tough; just watch a few episodes of CSI Miami and you’ll believe me.
+These are tough; just watch a few episodes of CSI or NCIS and you’ll believe me.
 For blood stains, first remove as much as possible using a white paper towel and blotting.

 Next mix one tsp of ammonia and 1/2 cup of cool water together.
 Spray this solution on the stain and blot it up.
 Next combine 1/2 tsp of dish detergent and one quart of cool water.
 As before, spray and blot.
 By now the stain should be coming out.